friedolinfoerder/python-syseng/README.md

 Excursion: Test-Driven Development of Android Applications
 ----------------------------------------------------------

-Have a look at the pdf CI_with_Android.pdf in this repository.
+Have a look at the pdf `CI_with_Android.pdf` in this repository.

-There is also more information about this topic at this location: https://github.com/friedolinfoerder/android-test
+There is more information about this topic at this location: https://github.com/friedolinfoerder/android-test